 In the next four years before the next municipal election there will be definitely more engagement in social media and technology will drive the way we communicate with each other.
 I am hoping for more active writers to raise awareness and drive the next level of engagement, especially in politics and the town’s decision making.
 We definitely could do better.

 It is unfortunate that our town’s history includes a lawsuit against bloggers.
+Not all bloggers are nasty.
 I really think that the lawsuit worked against us and put blogging into remission for a few years.
 There was and is definitely still a residual fear stopping many from writing their opinions publicly or blogging.
 I think there might have been a great potential for us to blossom through blogging and to engage more residents in politics and open up issues for discussion, but that was shuttered for some time.
 It was so shuttered that even local organizations would refrain themselves from writing or blogging on their sites.
 Only a few continued to be very vocal but we need more voices to raise awareness to engage more residents in our decision making.

 Communication is the key to community engagement.
 What we communicate and how clearly we communicate impact the effectiveness of engaging the community in local politics and decision making.
 Taking the time to empower residents is even better, yes even better.